TagRanger®

 Edit Settings

-After this has happened you can edit the settings of your Tag/Finder/Relay by selecting the 3-dot menu next to your device then select Settings>Edit.
+You can edit the settings of your Tag/Finder/Relay by selecting the 3-dot menu next to your device then Edit Settings.
 This will take you to the Configure Tag / Configure Finder / Configure Relay screen depending on which device you are configuring.

-The Finder settings cover the configuration of the LoRaWAN and UWB radio (Network Profile).
+The Finder settings only cover the configuration of the LoRaWAN radio (Network Profile).

 The Tag settings cover these plus a range of operational features and configurations (Network Profile + Tag Profile).